Get Approved for up to $35,000 in 3 minutes

 Table of Contents

-While the living cost in Canada is different for everyone, the average cost of living is estimated to be $736 per month for a single person and $2,323 for a family of 4.
-It's important to keep in mind that this does not include any rental costs.
-Monthly costs with rent are estimated to be $1,708 per month per person and $3,911 for a family of four.
+While the living costs in Canada are different for everyone, the average cost of living according to the living index is estimated to be $1,440.90 per month for a single person and $5,189.90 for a family of 4.
+Monthly costs with rent are estimated to be $1,922 per month per person, and for a family of four, estimated monthly costs are $3,911.
 This is the bare minimum needed to live.
-In some provinces, this may be more while in others it may be less.
+Due to this, the average salary needed for a single person is around $45,000 annually.

 Cost of Living for a Couple

-In order for a couple to live comfortably, it is recommended to have around $3,500 per month or around $50,000 plus per year.
-This can vary a lot depending on if the couple is a one-income or two-income household as well as the size of the apartment/house you choose to live in.
+In order for a couple to live comfortably, it is recommended to have around $3,500 per month or around $50,000 per year.
+This can vary a lot depending on whether the couple is a one-income or two-income household and the size of the apartment/house you choose to live in.

 Cost of Living for International Students